Top tips to find employees

 - Promote your culture.
 Include photos and videos that depict your company culture to help generate excitement about the role and your company.

 - Provide contact information.
-Consider including an email address where job seekers can reach out with any questions they may have before they apply.
+Consider including an email address where job seekers can reach out with any questions they may have before applying.

 Just because someone doesn’t have a great deal of experience in your field doesn’t mean they won’t make a great employee—especially if they possess the soft skills and personality traits you’re looking for when seeking employees who are right for your business.
-Unless the role for which you’re hiring specifically requires industry experience, like a leadership position, there’s no reason not to consider candidates who are fresh out of school or looking to make a career change.
+Unless the role for which you’re hiring specifically requires industry experience, such as a leadership position, there’s no reason not to consider candidates who are fresh out of school or looking to make a career change.
 Never underestimate the power of a motivated individual who is eager to learn.
 After all, everyone has to start somewhere.

 When an employee loves their workplace, they naturally fall into the role of an advocate.
-They’ll tell friends and family about their great experiences, and are often the first to share open positions with their network.
-Employers can fuel this behavior by creating a voluntary brand ambassador program where passionate employees have the opportunity to represent the company at various events and earn special swag.
+They’ll tell friends and family about their great experiences and are often the first to share open positions with their network.
+Employers can fuel this behavior by creating a voluntary brand ambassador program where passionate employees have the opportunity to represent the company at various events and earn special rewards.
 Pair this with an employee referral program that rewards workers who help you find future employees.
 Rewards can range anywhere from a gift card to a popular lunch spot to a small bonus.

 The best way to find employees is to make sure job seekers know you’re hiring.
 But with so many jobs posted online every day, it can be hard to stand out.
 There are a few things you can do to make your job postings more noticeable: